 The Russian Tourism Office wants to help the industry recover from the Coronavirus crisis by simplifying visa requirements after the country reopens its borders, the RBC news website reported.

-Russia has suspended international flights, with the exception of those returning its nationals from abroad.
-Closed border crossings and the issue of visas and e-visas were suspended last month as the country began to see an increase in Covid-19 cases.
-Rostourism warns that the measures will result in “colossal losses to the economy” of at least 300 billion rubles (4 billion US dollars) per quarter.
+Russia has suspended international flights, except for those bringing back its nationals from abroad.
+Closed border crossings and the issuance of visas and e-visas were suspended last month as the country began to see an increase in Covid 19 cases.
+Rostourism warns that the measures will lead to “colossal losses for the economy” of at least 300 billion rubles ($4 billion) per quarter.

-Rostourism is also trying to reduce the processing time for visas to three working days.
-Current holders of tourist visas who have not been able to travel to Russia due to restrictions related to coronaviruses should be able to apply for new visas free of charge, according to the recommendations reported by Rostourism.
-In addition, the Agency would like to extend the proposed electronic visas, which are due to enter into force on January 1, 2021, from 16 days to 90 to 120 days, and for multiple entries.
+Rostourism also tries to reduce the visa processing time to three business days.
+Current tourist visa holders who were unable to travel to Russia due to coronavirus-related restrictions should be able to reapply for new visas free of charge, according to recommendations reported by Rostourism.
+In addition, the agency wants to extend the proposed electronic visas, which are scheduled to take effect Jan.
+1, 2021, from 16 days to 90 to 120 days, and for this multiple entries.

 Heiner Kubny, PolarJournal